Damon-Zhong/BetterBiz/README.md

 ## Credits ***need to edit***
 - The project uses the MongoDB npm package to connect to the SQL database and to perform queries.
-Documentation available under: https://www.npmjs.com/package/mysql
+Documentation available under: https://www.npmjs.com/package/mongose
 - This application uses the express module for Node.js.
 Documentation is available under https://www.npmjs.com/package/express.
 - The dotenv module is used to handle database credentials.
 Documentation is available under: https://www.npmjs.com/package/dotenv
+- The moments module is used for the calendar feature.
+Documentation is available unser: https://www.npmjs.com/package/moment
 - Heroku is in use to host the application.
 Documentation: https://devcenter.heroku.com/categories/reference
-- The application is using the Heroku add-on "JawsDB" for the SQL database integration.
-Documentation available under: https://www.jawsdb.com/docs/
 - Bootstrap is used to facilitate a the mobile-first setup of the application.
 Documentation under: https://getbootstrap.com/docs/4.1/getting-started/introduction/
 - Google Fonts is in use for the display fonts.
 More information available under: https://fonts.google.com/about
+- DrawKits used for styling our website with images.
+For more information: https://www.drawkit.io

  [Back To The Top](#table-of-contents)